-There should be a compelling case for investment in the project based on delivered benefits.
+• There shouldThe licensee must explain why it considers there to be a compelling case for investment in the project based on delivered benefits.
 This could be the adoption of new technology; the provision of new customer focussed services; the replacement of obsolete existing in-service capabilities delivering increased efficiencies or customer-experience or reduced costs or risks.